 More Isn’t Always Better

+One of the best fitness marketing strategies is to prioritize quality over quantity.
 When marketing your gym, there are myriad ways to spend your advertising dollar and many companies who have a vested interest in getting you to spend it on their particular channel.
 Offers will roll in incessantly to advertise in various places, to sponsor events, to have your brand featured in one place or another.

 Most of the advertising opportunities presented to you will not be right for your business and it’s up to you to discern the duds from the silver bullets.